GESTATIONAL SURROGACY LAW MAINE

 Is Traditional Surrogacy Legal in Maine?

-• First, a traditional surrogate must be a family member of an intended parent with whom she is entering into a surrogacy contract.
+• The surrogate must be a family member of an intended parent with whom she is entering into a surrogacy contract.

-• Secondly, traditional surrogacy laws in Maine require a post-birth adoption process because traditional surrogates are the biological mothers of the babies they carry; therefore, the process is subject to the state’s adoption laws.
+• Traditional surrogacy laws in Maine require a post-birth adoption process because traditional surrogates are the biological mothers of the babies they carry; therefore, the process is subject to the state’s adoption laws.

-• Finally, a traditional surrogate in Maine must choose to give her consent to an adoption after the baby is born.
+• The traditional surrogate must consent to the adoption after the baby is born.

 Is Compensated Surrogacy Legal in Maine?